-A Practice Enterprise (PE) is a trainee-run company that operates like a real business silhouetting a real enterprise's business procedures, products and services.
-A PE resembles a real company in its form, organisation and function.
+A Practice Enterprise is a trainee-run company that operates like a real business.
+It silhouettes a real enterprise's business procedures, products and services.
+A Practice Enterprise resembles a real company in its form, organisation and function.

-Under the guidance of a trainer/coach and business mentors, students and trainees create their Practice Enterprises from product development, production and distribution to marketing, sales, human resources, accounting/finance and web design.
-As “employees” of the PE, trainees are responsible for its performance.
+Under the guidance of a trainer or coach and business mentors, students and trainees create their Practice Enterprises from product development, production and distribution to marketing, sales, human resources, accounting/finance and web design.
+As “employees” of the Practice Enterprise, trainees are responsible for its performance and through the learning-by-doing methodology trainees develop ownership competences.
 They carry out market research, place advertisements, buy inventory, plan logistics, sell simulated goods or services and pay wages, taxes, benefits, etc. Each company engages in business activities, both nationally and internationally, with other companies within the Practice Enterprise network, following standard commercial business procedures and frameworks.

 There is no actual transfer of real goods and money but the trade transactions and financial exchanges take place for real: orders are made, invoices issued and payments transferred, financial records maintained, including information about creditors, debtors, stock holders, etc.